frontendpatterns/frontendpatterns.dev/src/content/patterns/generic-component.md

 ## Solution

-Apply the Generic Component pattern by creating reusable components that work with multiple data types, and reinforce it with concise examples or tests.
+Create reusable components that work with multiple data types.
 For example, share a TypeScript interface between the API client and the `OrderSummary` component so breaking changes fail fast.